It’s the early days of an Ontario provincial election and the three political parties are on the campaign trail.

 • The Canadian flag was shot by a tourist to Canada.

-• The photo of the Ontario flag was shot by a local photographer.
+• Photo of the Ontario flag was shot by a local photographer!

-• The picture of a doctor examining a baby was shot by someone in British Columbia.
+• The picture of a doctor examining a baby was shot in British Columbia.

 The Ontario NDP is saying one thing, yet its actions are the exact opposite.
 The party talks about “creating and protecting jobs”, that it will “grow our economy”, that it supports “Buy Ontario to build Ontario’s economy” and it “will help small businesses.”
 But then it completely ignores Ontario photographers and buys cheap photography from a US stock photo company.

-When a company or political party chooses to buy the cheapest, lowest common denominator, meaningless photography, it shows that they have nothing but disregard for their public.
+When a company or political party chooses to buy the cheapest, lowest common denominator, meaningless photography, it shows that they have nothing but disregard for the public.

-Imagine what would have happened if the NDP had put its money where its mouth is and used Ontario photographers to take pictures of Ontario people in Ontario locations.
-They would have produced authentic, meaningful Ontario stories.
+Imagine what would have happened if the NDP had put its money where its mouth is.
+It could have hired Ontario photographers to take pictures of Ontario people in Ontario locations.
+This would have produced authentic, meaningful Ontario stories.

-The election is in five weeks and no party seems to have a working plan.
+The election is in five weeks and no party seems to have an up-to-date working plan.

 It’s dark and we’re wearing sunglasses. . . .
 Hit it.